 Let’s start with some basics and a disclaimer.
 I am going to use the term “social media” very loosely, to include almost all online activity.
 Things like search engine optimization, creating a website for your child, owning your child’s online identity, and avoiding contract problems with the studios, corporations, or agencies that hire your child aren’t technically “social media”, but they’re vital in protecting your child’s online reputation.
 And, of course, your child’s physical and emotional safety aren’t technically part of social media but they’re vital to any parent.

-I am expecting this series of articles to be at least five parts, each dealing with a group of related concepts and ideas.
+I am expecting this series of articles to be in three parts, each dealing with a group of related concepts and ideas.
 As for my qualifications, I’ve been a marketer and PR professional since the early days of online communication — I’ve had the same email address since 1981, and I published my first “online forum” (the precursor to websites) in 1983.
 If you look at the About Me page on this blog, you’ll see a partial list of some of the companies I’ve worked with to develop comprehensive social media policies and online presences.
 And I have an adult son who’s been a working stunt performer for over 20 years, and a teen who’s been a working actor for almost 10 years.
 I am not a lawyer, but any legal information here is linked to its source or has been reviewed by my very competent attorney.
 You should, of course, seek qualified legal counsel before making decisions based on anything you read here.

 Last, but not least, if your child is represented by an agent or manager, you should follow their advice if it differs from what you read here.
 That’s the end of the boring disclaimer stuff.
 On to the real information.